Keeping donors engaged after GivingTuesday.

 And it’s impossible to stand out from the crowd if you don’t have a strategic approach to your outreach.

-But most of those organizations are focused on raising the most they can in a single day.
-Nonprofits that see GivingTuesday as a one-and-done event generally don’t have a great plan to follow up!
+However, most of those organizations are focused on raising the most they can in a single day.
+Nonprofits that see GivingTuesday as a one-and-done event generally don’t have a great plan to follow up.

 Sure, they will reach out to say thank you.
-But there probably won’t be much meat on that bone.
+But there probably won’t be much more to it.
 They probably won’t reach out to current donors who did not donate on GivingTuesday until they send that year-end appeal.

-Donors will have a very brief quiet period between GivingTuesday and the end-of-year push.
-You can take advantage of this quiet time to set your organization apart while laying the foundation for a strong relationship with your new audiences.
+Donors will have a very brief, quiet period between GivingTuesday and the end-of-year push.
+You can use this quiet time to set your organization apart while laying the foundation for a strong relationship with your new audiences.

-Click here, and let’s chat about your GivingTuesday strategy!
+Click here, and let’s book a time to chat about your GivingTuesday follow-up!

 Like what you see?
 Stay in touch!